dorkodu/business/simple-business-plan.md

 ### Outcome

+— *Work in progress*

 ### Target Market

-**`TAM` :** Everyone.
+**`TAM` :** Everyone

-> Because information is crucial and a desperate need for any human-being to help them continue their lives.
+> Because information is one of the most basic and desperate needs for humankind to help us continue our lives.

 [^TAM]: Total Available Market